 d.
-Explain briefly why this was so much faster, how many encryptions does each method require?
-How many times faster would you expect a meet in the middle attack to be in this situation?
+Explain briefly why this was so much faster.
+How many encryptions are required in total when doing brute force?
+How many encryptions/decryptions are required when performing a meet in the middle attack?
 (Recall, the keys have 9 bits...)
+How many times faster would you expect meet in the middle to be?